Valentine’s card for Daddy

 - Paint – pick up some regular finger paint or make your own edible finger paint.
 (Check my post for the best edible paints to use for crafts.)

 - tape or glue to attach your handprints to the card

 - Optional – Valentine’s Day stickers, markers, & sharpies for decorating.

 - The first thing you need to do is prep your paint.
 If you’re using regular paint that’s easy.
 If you’re making your own you will need to make it and allow it to cool before use.

-- I put my daughter in her high chair for this part to contain her as she’s only one.
+- I put my daughter in her high chair for this part to contain her and minimize the mess.

 - Apply a thin even coat of paint to your child’s hand and press firmly onto the cardstock.
 Wait a few seconds and then try to lift the hand straight off as much as possible.
 Repeat with the other hand.
-Repeat until you have all the hand prints you desire.
+Repeat until you have all the handprints you desire.
 (These cards make great gifts for grandparents as well!
-Having a a few extra on hand is advised in case you make a mistake.)
-Hopefully your child will be more cooperative than mine was!
+Having a few extra on hand is advised in case you make a mistake.)
+Hopefully, your child will be more cooperative than mine was!

-- Once the hand prints are dry, the time will vary greatly depending on what type of paint and how thickly it was applied.
-Cut the hand prints out.
-I did not cut between each finger as my daughters hands are small.
+- Allow the handprints are dry, the time will vary greatly depending on what type of paint and how thickly it was applied.
+Cut the handprints out.
+I did not cut between each finger as my daughter’s hands are small.

 - Now it’s time to design your card!
 Check out two examples above and then let your imagination run wild!
 If you have older kids you can set them loose with stickers to fill in the white space on their card.
 If you want to make my “I love you this much card” follow the directions below.

 “I love you this much” Valentines card for Dad.